 4. Your Website Offers Poor User Experience

 Another reason why you should redesign your website is because it offers poor user experience.
-Perhaps your visitors can’t find the information they’re looking for, aren’t sure what your business does or simply don’t know what you want them to do.
+Perhaps your visitors can’t find the information they’re looking for, aren’t sure what your business does or simply don’t know what you want them to do due to lack of interactive design.

 There are a number of reasons why this could be happening.
 Some of the most common reasons include: